OpenSearchCon China

 All speakers are required to submit their final presentation slides ahead of the event.
 In addition to providing a hard copy for accessibility purposes, we find that adding the presentations before the event helps to drive interest in attending the session.

-Please note that your presentation slides should be submitted in PDF format to Sched.com and must be formatted in 16:9.
+Please note that your presentation slides should be submitted as a PDF and must be formatted in 16:9.
+A branded presentation template is available to download.
+Use of the template is optional.

 To upload slides, follow these instructions (guide with screenshots):